 Before you head out the door, make sure you eat and drink a little something.
 What you’ll need to eat varies on intensity and effort, but you’ll run better with a little something on your stomach.
 If you’re running more than 60 minutes, you’ll need to hydrate and take in some calories while you’re out running.
 I have a few go-to pre-run snacks and I always have a glass of water and one cup of coffee before a run.
 (And don’t eat everything in the picture above!
 Pick 1-2 options!)

-If you really want to dig into optimal fueling strategies, join my newsletter and I’ll send you a replay of a class I hosted all about sports nutrition.
-We reviewed exactly how your carbs, fat and protein intake should vary depending on your workouts.
+If you really want to dig into optimal fueling strategies, join my running course and I’ll share more information about sports nutrition.
+We go over exactly how your carbs, fat and protein intake should vary depending on your workouts.

 While fasted workouts and the keto diet are trendy, eating carbs is super important, especially before a run.
 So, if you want to be a better runner, get used to eating before a run!

 The right shoes, the best source of carbs and the most advanced marathon training plan can make you a better runner…for a time.
 But, if you don’t prioritize recovery, you’ll head down the path to injury.
 And returning to running after an injury can be just as frustrating as the injury itself!
 When I finally started prioritizing recovery, I stopped getting injured so often.

 - Get 7-9 hours a sleep (easier said than done, I know)